trendscenter/gift/GroupICATv4.0c/demo/gift_group_analysis/README.md

 We bind the temporary directories tmp1 and tmp2 as they are required for temporary GIFT files during the run.
 Furthermore, please note that the input directory _is required to_ have BIDS formatted data.
 Also, subjects should have IDs of form sub-001, sub-002, sub-003 and so on.
 This is because GIFT currently outputs subject results in this ID format.

-If you have a different form of subject IDs (say, the first is “M87395841”), you might put this ID in participants.tsv stating the new subject_id as “sub-001”.
+If you have a different form of subject IDs (say, the first is “M87395841”), you put this ID in participants.tsv stating the new subject_id as “sub-XXX”.
 Later on, you could look the old id in this table.
 You can consult our way of doing this in bidsify_neuromark_raw.sh script in this directory.
+If you don't do so, you could have a hard time matching subject IDs as output by GIFT with your original ones later in the analysis.

 Another core part of the analysis is the run configuration.